neontapir/neontapir.github.io/_posts/2018/2018-11-05-Delegation-2-Keys-to-Success-5x15.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 5, episode 15
+### Agile Chuck Wagon, season 5, episode 15

-In this second part of two, Chuck talks about how to set up and conduct a successful delegation.

-  (length: 12 min)
+In this second part of two, Chuck talks about how to set up and conduct a successful delegation. (length: 12 min)